aristanetworks/atd-public/topologies/datacenter/labguides/source/cvp_cc.rst

 7. Under Metric Source, choose IPv4 Total Route Count under Routing.

-8. Under the Devices section, type in leaf1, leaf2, leaf3, leaf4.
-For each, select the object with label device: leaf1, leaf2, leaf3, leaf4 respectively.
+8. All devices will be selected by default.
+Optionally, type `leaf` in the Devices section, and filter by tags, example: Container: Leaf.

 9. Once you have selected all the devices they will appear in a preview of the table.
 Click in the portion of the window that is grayed out to leave this dialog.
 You will see the devices in the table of the custom dashboard.